The Bankrate promise

 1. Granting a power of attorney

-While you are deployed, you can appoint a person or entity to represent your interests in the purchase of a home with a power of attorney (POA).
-To grant a POA, you’ll need assistance from an attorney, legal clinic or a Judge Advocate General (JAG).
+While deployed, you can appoint a person or entity to represent your interests in purchasing a home with a power of attorney (POA).
+You’ll need assistance from an attorney, legal clinic, or a Judge Advocate General (JAG) to grant a POA.
 Any of these professionals can also recommend additional legal measures to take, depending on your situation.

 In many cases, military members grant a POA to a spouse so the spouse can do tasks like sign paperwork on their behalf.
 As you consider who to appoint, ask these questions:

 - What powers will you allow the person to have?